10 Of The Coolest And Most Unusual Things To Do In Paris

 If you’re looking for unusual things to do in Paris, you have to think outside the box.

-You should forget all the touristy things to do in Paris and instead search for some really cool and unexpected activities.
+Forget the popular things to do in Paris and instead search for cool and crazy non-touristy activities.

-But first of all, you must keep an open mind and remember that unusual things might also hide in the most popular, crowded, and visited places.
+But most importantly, keep an open mind and remember that unusual things might hide in the most popular, crowded, and visited places.
+After multiple visits to the French capital, I’ve uncovered hidden gems in the most unexpected places.

-To serve as an initial inspiration for your creative search, here is a short (yet sexy) list of the 10 most crazy and unusual things to do in the French capital.
+To propel your creative search, here is my list of the top 25 fun, crazy, and unusual things to do in the French capital.

-Jump directly to your favourite unusual thing to do in Paris:
+Jump directly to your favorite unusual things to do in Paris using the table of contents below:

 The Wall of Love